 because it is hotter than the sunshine of the Midi. ~ Roger Verge

-Nothing could be more Provençal than to eat a fish soup, whether it’s in the form of bouillabaisse, bourride or this simple seductive soup.
-Marseilles fish soup, or soupe de poissons as it’s known, is something I actually crave all the time.
-The assertive flavors redolent with the very soul of Provence transports me back to the old port of Marseilles where I first tried it decades ago.
-I fondly remember my first bite like some men remember their first experience with a woman.
-You may have many more in life but the first always commands a special place in your heart.
+Nothing could be more Provençal than to eat a fish soup, whether it’s in the form of bouillabaisse, bourride or this simple rustic soup.
+Marseille fish soup, or soupe de poissons as it’s known, is something I crave all the time, the assertive flavors redolent with the very soul of Provence transports me back to the old port of Marseilles where I first tried it decades ago.

 French Soul Food?